Fayu Temple: History

 Fayu Temple is the second largest temple in Mount Putuo, and a national key Buddhist temple designated by the State Council.
 In 1580 during the Ming dynasty (1368–1644), a monk of Macheng, named Dazhi Zhenrong (大智真融), came from western Sichuan to Mount Putuo for training.
 He was attracted by the local scenery and built a small sanctuary named "Ocean Tide", meaning "Buddhist Ocean Guanyin".
 In 1594, the governor Wu Anguo renamed it "Ocean Tide Temple" (海潮庵).
 It was destroyed by fire in 1598.
 In 1605, it was renovated and expanded.
 In the following year, the central government granted a plaque "National Defense Ocean Pacifying Temple" (护国镇海禅寺), as well as an inscription called "Dragon Treasure".
 It suffered through several wars and fire.

 In 1687 during the Qing dynasty (1644–1911), the temple was refurbished and expanded again.
 In 1699, the Kangxi Emperor granted a plaque "Heavenly Flowers Dharma Rain" (天华法雨).
 Thus, it changed to "Dharma Rain Temple", or "Fayu Temple".
 In 1731, the Yongzheng Emperor ordered a large-scale renovation project.
 Thereafter, it became a famous temple in southeast China.

+In 2006, the temple was added to the list of National priority protected sites as part of the 6th Batch of National Priority protected sites.